Embarking on a Disney Cruise is like stepping into a fairy tale, but even magic takes a little planning.

 Disney Cruise Embarkation Tips Recap

 Your first day will be extremely busy – both physically and mentally.
-It’s important to get a good night’s sleep in the couple of days leading up to your cruise, especially if you are flying in the day before.
+It’s important to get a good night’s sleep in a couple of days leading up to your cruise, especially if you are flying in the day before.

 Here’s a quick review of our Disney Cruise embarkation tips from above.
 These are in the exact order we followed.